hires/RadioProjects/Antennas/EndFedHalfWave.md

 which consisted of a ~66' piece of wire made from some CAT5 cable pairs spliced together, and a small 49:1 unun in a plastic food container.

+## Basic Concept

+The concept of an end-fed half-wave (EFHW) is easy to understand if you imagine the antenna as a normal dipole with two quarter-wave section attached together.
+In a regular dipole the feed point is at the centre with 1/4 wave radiator connected to each half of the feed-line.
+This usually presents a low impedance (around 73 ohms) that can be fed directly with coax.
+Most often these antennas are made from wire when used on the HF bands as they are light and can be easily supported by insulated ropes or poles.

+However this type of antenna has several drawbacks:

+- It must be fed from the centre
+- It must be supported in three places
+- The centre of the antenna is usually the highest point in the setup (inverted-V configuration)
+- Operation on multiple bands is limited since both sides of the dipole must resonate on any desired harmonic

+It is often more convenient to feed an antenna from the end instead of the middle.
+This could enable use of less coax from the radio, as well as allowing the wire to be supported by only two points.
+Another big advantage is the ability to use the antenna on various harmonics of the base frequency since the single wire can resonate on any integer multiple of the base frequency.

+By using a wire length of 1/2 wave the antenna still acts mostly like a dipole, which means that the currents are balanced on both halves of the wire with low voltage / high current in the centre, and high-voltage / low current at the ends.
+Unlike a 1/4 wave ground-plane antenna the EFHW requires little to no counterpoise / ground plane making it excellent for portable use or installations where having ground radial wires would be impractical.

+To feed an end-fed half wave antenna requires an impedance conversion since the end of a half-wave wire presents a high-impedance.
+The standard method involves either a 49:1 or 64:1 transformer to match a typically 50 ohm feed-line to several thousand ohms.
+For the HF bands the most common type of impedance conversion is done with an unun modelled as either a transformer with a common ground terminal, or an auto-transformer.

 ## Experiments / First Version

 It actually took a number of tries to make an unun that measured acceptably